woutervellekooppixel/lightroom-tree-exporter/README.md

-# Lightroom Tree Exporter# Crop and Roll Tree Exporter - Lightroom Plugin
+# Crop & Roll Tree Exporter

-A free, open-source Adobe Lightroom Classic plugin that preserves your folder structure when exporting photos.
-Perfect for photographers who want to maintain their organizational hierarchy across different export destinations.🎯 **A stylish and efficient Adobe Lightroom plugin that preserves your original folder structure when exporting photos with flair.**
+🎯 **A stylish and efficient Adobe Lightroom plugin that preserves your original folder structure when exporting photos with flair.**